0use-TE/PrismAvaloniaWithMSDITempalte/README.md

 1. ```cd YourProjectName```
 1. Execute```dotnet run```

-**Tip:you can also create template with friendly UI in VisualStudio.**
+**Tip:You can also create a template in Visual Studio for a more user-friendly UI.**
 ### Features
 1. Prism.Avalonia
 2. MSDI(Microsoft DI)